cake-build/website/input/docs/writing-builds/preprocessor-directives/tool/dotnet-provider.md

 Order: 10
 Title: .NET Tool Provider
-Description: Package installer for installing tools using the dotnet CLI
+Excerpt: Package installer for installing tools using the dotnet CLI
 ---

 Package installer for installing tools using the dotnet CLI.